Back to search result Previous Next

 Channel entry: Lung channel.

-dryness cough due to lung heat; dry sore throat; sores of the tongue and mouth; vomiting of blood (blood ejection); expectoration of blood; dispersion-thirst (xiāo kě).
+Actions and indications: Clears heat, moistens the lung, transforms phlegm.
+Treats dryness cough due to lung heat; dry sore throat; sores of the tongue and mouth; vomiting of blood (blood ejection); expectoration of blood; dispersion-thirst (xiāo kě).

-Dosage & Method: 9–15g as a decoction; or allow 1.5–3g at a time to melt in the mouth.
+Dosage and method: 9–15g as a decoction; or allow 1.5–3g at a time to melt in the mouth.

-Product Description: This is a white powdery substance that forms on the surface of dried persimmons.
+Product description: This is a white powdery substance that forms on the surface of dried persimmons.
 It easily dissolves in dampness.
-Many production areas melt it down and mold it into small flat cakes called 柿霜饼.
+Many production areas melt it down and mold it into small flat cakes called Shì shuāng bǐng (柿霜饼 Kaki Sacchari Rotundula, persimmon frost cake).
 Th cakes roughly 6 cm in diameter and 6 mm thick, bulging somewhat in the center, having a smooth surface, and being brittle in texture.
 Both forms are sweet and cool to the taste.

-Product Area: Sìchuān, Guǎngdōng.
+Production area: Sìchuān, Guǎngdōng.

 Etymology: Shì shuāng 柿霜 literally means persimmon frost.